-As of March 31, 2021, the Company had not commenced any operations.
-All activity for the three months ended March 31, 2021 relates to the Company's identifying a target company for a Business Combination.
+As of September 30, 2021, the Company had not commenced any operations.
+All activity from the period August 20, 2020 (inception) through September 30, 2021 relates to the Company's identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
 The Company has selected December 31 as its fiscal year end.

 The registration statement for the Company's Initial Public Offering was declared effective on November 18, 2020.
-On November 23, 2020, the Company consummated the Initial Public Offering of 15,000,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units sold, the "Public Shares") at \$10.00 per Unit, generating gross proceeds of \$150,000,000 which is described in Note 3.
+On November 23, 2020, the Company consummated the Initial Public Offering of 15,000,000 units (the "Units" and, with respect to the Class A ordinary shares and 7,500,000 warrants included in the Units sold, the "Public Shares" and the "Public Warrants," respectively) at \$10.00 per Unit, generating gross proceeds of \$150,000,000 which is described in Note 4.

-Simultaneously with the closing of the Initial Public Offering, the Company consummated private placements of an aggregate of 6,859,505 warrants (the "Private Placement Warrants") to JAR Sponsor, LLC (the "Sponsor") and Jefferies LLC at a price of \$1.00 per Private Placement Warrant and approximately \$1.21 per Private Placement Warrant, respectively, generating gross proceeds of approximately \$7,250,002, which are described in Note 4.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated private placements of an aggregate of 6,859,505 warrants (the "Private Placement Warrants" and together with the Public Warrants, the "Warrants") to JAR Sponsor, LLC (the "Sponsor") and Jefferies LLC at a price of \$1.00 per Private Placement Warrant and approximately \$1.21 per Private Placement Warrant, respectively, generating gross proceeds of approximately \$7,250,002, which are described in Note 5.